BenjaminSiret/extension_chrome/README.md

 # extension_chrome
-First project : build an extension to Chrome like toby.
+First project : build an Chrome extension - Toby like.